georgesebastian21325/datasight/README.md

-# datasight
+# DATASIGHT
- A capstone project for BizOps
+ A capstone project for Group 3b